 Starting with the dream of crossing the desert and quitting smoking, she had been building self-discipline and control with every task she accomplished.
 The improved part of her brain was then available for the next step which also grew her brain further.
 They could measure her progress.
 They could watch the change.

-She was not the only one in the study.
+And she was not the only one in the study.
+Others reported similar stories of lives changed quickly.

 What does this mean for you?
 According to Charles Duhigg, author of The Power of Habit: Why We Do What We Do in Life and Business, change is not only possible but can happen faster than we imagine.

-Right now, for me, that possibility is enough to change my day.
+Right now, that possibility is enough to change my day.
 After that, who knows?